 Read your contract of employment to understand your rights to redundancy pay.
 The statutory legal minimum currently stands at one week for every complete year worked, up to a maximum of 12 weeks.

-- Look for cheaper gas & electricity deals, and get help with energy and water savings by visiting www.nidirect.gov.uk - For advice on benefits, housing, finance and legal issues, contact Advice NI at www.adviceni.net or visit www.citizensadvice.co.uk

-For confidential and impartial advice on all debt problems call Step Change Debt Charity free on 0800 138 1111 or visit www.stepchange.org

 If you aren't able to line up another job straight away but are actively looking for work, you should be able to claim jobseeker's allowance.
-You may also be entitled to claim other benefits.
+You may also be able to claim housing benefit and council tax benefit.
+If your income has fallen you should also get your child tax credits recalculated.
+Visit your local job centre or go online at www.nidirect.gov.uk